 Once you’ve found the best area to stay in Boston, you can decide on your accommodation.
 This list offers a range of hostels, hotels, and guesthouses to fit every budget and suit every traveler.

 Tip: If none of these grab your attention, you can search Vrbo for other fun places to stay in Boston instead.

 Boston’s Best Budget Hostels

-High on the list of cheap Boston places to stay, HI Boston hostel is an all-time favorite among many.
-This hostel is fun, funky, and offers a friendly place to spend a few days in the city.
-It’s located near Chinatown and within easy walking distance of top Downtown attractions.
+This hostel sits in the theater district and offers a fun, funky, and friendly place to spend a few days in the city.
+It’s also within easy walking distance of Chinatown and the top Downtown Boston attractions.

 A free breakfast is served every morning, saving money and filling you up for a busy day out.
-There’s also free bedding and towels offered to all guests – which is great for backpackers.
+The hostel also offers bedding and towels to all guests – which is great for backpackers.